branaway/Japid/readme.txt

 * Version History:

+2011/6/16: V0.8.6
+    1. new feature: use the escape sign as general escape marker for various special markers, such as ~~, ~`, ~@, ~$, ~&, ~%, etc.
+    2. new feature: join lines by using back slash "\" immediately followed by a new line.
+Effective anywhere in the template.
 2011/6/15: V0.8.5.1
     1. bug fix: named arguments did not work with tag calls with a body block 2011/6/14: V0.8.5